 Therefore, she has a personal responsibility to act in a sensitive and caring way.
 The net effect is that her party-pooping antics about Chinese New Year traditions cast her in a bad light.
 And lastly, she has a responsibility to respect the traditions of those generations associated with happiness and good fortune, she should wear at least something in that hue to show that she cares about her history.
 That doesn’t mean she cannot wear any of her fashionable clothes; just that some of the items should be of that significant colour.

 On the first day of Chinese New Year, before you leave to visit the relatives, reminder her once again of your previous discussions about responsibilities.

 Make it clear that you expect her to participate to some extent in all the activities.
 Discuss what games she and her cousins can play with; let her choose.
 Suggest also that she doesn’t have to eat every scrap of food made by her grandaunt, as long as she makes an effort to try a mouthful or two without complaint.

 And give her extra attention throughout the day, telling her every so often how pleased you are that she made an effort, just as you asked.
 (You could even allow her a special treat of a few minutes alone with the iPad in a quiet room halfway through the day because she’s being so pleasant to everyone.)
 You never know.

-With that little bit of effort, she may find that celebrating the Year of the Pig with her extended family isn’t as awful as she had imagined.
+With that little bit of effort, she may find that celebrating the Year of the Rat with her extended family isn’t as awful as she had imagined.
 And that her cousins are not as boring as she had anticipated, and that grandaunt’s cooking is actually quite tasty.
 She might even enjoyed herself, despite her initial attitude.